What is the Preferred Dividend?

 #2 – Fixed percentage

-- There is also one other major reason for fluctuation of dividend on common stock.
+- There is also one other major reason for the fluctuation of dividends on common stock.

-- Dividend rates on common shares are recommended by the shareholders during the annual general meeting of the company.
+- The shareholders recommend dividend rates on common shares during the annual general meeting of the company.

 - Hence it keeps on fluctuating since the shareholders decide rates keeping in mind the profitability and future outlook of the Company.